squidfunk/mkdocs-material/docs/plugins/privacy.md

 But, that's only the start.
-For example, if your project includes a lot of images, enabling the plugin allows to move them outside of your repository, as the plugin will automatically download and store them in your [`site` directory][mkdocs.site_dir] when [building your project].
+For example, if your project includes a lot of images, enabling the plugin allows to move them outside of your repository, as the plugin will automatically download and store them in the [`site` directory][mkdocs.site_dir] when [building your project].

 Even more interestingly, the plugin can be combined with other built-in plugins